LeeDev428/Robobuddy/README.md

 2. System triggers greeting
 3. User speaks through microphone
 4. Speech is converted to text (Whisper)
-5. Text is sent to Groq API
+5. Text is sent to the configured conversational AI provider
 6. AI generates response
 7. Response is converted to speech
 8. Robot speaks and performs movement